Storypedia, the Blogging Encyclopedia

 2. Like most other videos, you can delete your own, and you also can delete your own comments on another's video.

-3. You can zoom in and out on a video, and you also can hold the picture in an
+3. You can zoom in and out on a video, and you also can hold the picture in any direction.

 4. You can listen to other user's comments on a video by simply clicking on their avatar or picture on the edges of the video.